 A Landscape That Is Constantly Changing

-The past 10 years have seen immense change and uncertainty, what with the banking crisis and the resulting aftershock of a double dip recession.
-Now we await the biggest change in a generation in the shape of Brexit, bringing with it varying degrees of uncertainty for what the future holds for both the UK and Europe.
+It’s been over 2 years now since the UK voted (albeit narrowly) to leave the EU and we await the biggest change in a generation in the shape of Brexit when it (supposedly) comes into force on the 29th March 2019 – bringing with it varying degrees of uncertainty for what the future holds for both the UK and Europe.

 Whilst Brexit remains a leading concern on everyone’s agenda, different challenges still await both the private and public sectors.
 In the private sector, digital transformation continues to move at pace with ongoing regulatory changes.
 In the public sector, constant challenges remain in the NHS whilst for local authorities, the challenges are predictably in social housing, social care and revenue generation.

-The overwhelming sentiment is that businesses and other organisations in general are woefully unprepared, be it for Brexit, digital disruption or the impending new legislation just around the corner in May 2018, namely – GDPR (General Data Protection Regulation – see below), when new data protection legislation comes into force.
-Are you prepared for it?
+The overwhelming sentiment is that businesses and other organisations in general are woefully unprepared, be it for Brexit, digital disruption or even the new data protection legislation that actually came into force in May 2018, namely – GDPR (General Data Protection Regulation – see below), Have you embraced this?
+Not that you really have much choice of course.

 Accountability is the new watchword!